DorukhanBekdur/Spotify-Clone/README.md

    ```bash
    npm run dev
    ```
-   Open `http://localhost:5173` in your browser to view the app.
+   Open localhost in your browser to view the app.

 ## 🤝 Contributing
 To contribute, follow these steps: